andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Somehow Milsap's velvety smooth treatment lulls you into its captivating trance - just like the devilish grin of your soon-to-be-former lover.
-If you're not paying attention you just might miss the devastating lyrics.
+If you're not paying attention you just might miss the heart-wrenching lyrics.
 I certainly did the first few times I heard it.
 It's a song I've decided to categorize, at the behest of no one, into a subgenre of Yacht Rock I just invented called *Pontoon DockRock*.
 As anyone who knows my dual obsession with pontoons and